ecmexpert/DocumentExportDemo/DocumentExportDemo/README.md

 ## Installation
 Unzip the contents of the zip file into a local directory.
-For Windows based servers please use C:\ drive to use the application with default setting.
+For Windows based servers please use C:\ drive to use the application with default settings.

 Configuration of the application is stored in application.properties.
 A sample file with description for each property is included in the package.